 The Age of the Nontroversy - Wordtastic - GOOD.

 Guess what is spinach and what is junk food in media?
 Like everyone, we’ve had hits and misses.
 There are two types of misses: the spinach that goes uneaten and the junk food that makes you sorry afterwards via Memo To News Sites: There Is No Future In ‘Digital Razzle Dazzle’ | paidContent.

 A new classified video from Wikileaks from Iraq's war.
 Collateral Murder.

 See You in Perugia in two weeks time?
 I'll be there!
 Media140 is hosting an event at the International Journalism Festival in Perugia on the 23rd April 2010, exploring the impact of real-time social media on journalism and broadcasting.
 Key themes will be: how will journalism respond to the changing demands of audiences?
 What are … Continue reading media140 in perugia… coming soon!

-So if you take Wikipedia as a kind of unit, all of Wikipedia, the whole project–every page, every edit, every talk page, every line of code, in every language that Wikipedia exists in–that represents something like the cumulation of 100 million hours of human thought.
+So if you take Wikipedia as a kind of unit, all of Wikipedia, the whole project--every page, every edit, every talk page, every line of code, in every language that Wikipedia exists in--that represents something like the cumulation of 100 million hours of human thought.
 I worked this out with Martin Wattenberg at IBM; it's … Continue reading Wikipedia and television